yasenstar/ArchiMetal_Practice/README.md

 - [Video for Initializing Archi Model](https://youtu.be/8zRQ65DApk8)
 - [Initial Archi Model](Model_Files/initial_model.archimate)

-Here is the structure of the case study (You can explore every view from here: [tree](./ArchiMetal-Views-Structure.html), view in [GitPage URL](https://yasenstar.github.io/ArchiMetal_Practice/)):
+Here is the structure of the case study (You can explore every view from [GitPage URL](https://yasenstar.github.io/ArchiMetal_Practice/)):

 ![file structure](img/ArchiMetal-Views-Structure.jpg)